VISTA T32 Research Training Program

 - Provide an administrative structure to support the program, give it cohesion, and oversee the trainees’ career development.

-- Recruit well-qualified and diverse postdoctoral trainees who are dedicated to a career in research, encouraging and supporting individuals from backgrounds underrepresented in biomedical research.
+- Recruit well-qualified postdoctoral trainees who are dedicated to a career in research.

 - Evaluate the success of the program through both process and outcomes and implement continuous quality improvement procedures to enhance the program, with input from an expert Advisory Committee.